 I am Kelechi Udoagwu, Cofounder of Skrife and PR girl at MEST.
 I am a mentor, speaker, consultant focused on empowering young adults, women and other underrepresented groups in Africa to get further faster in career and life.

-In the past year, I worked with 20+ startups, and over 60 entrepreneurs to launch new businesses and execute communications, PR and branding strategies that convert into revenue to keep their businesses running.
+In the past year alone, I have worked with 20+ startups, and over 60 entrepreneurs to launch new businesses and execute communications, PR and branding strategies that convert into revenue to keep their businesses running.

-I contribute career advice and thought pieces to magazines like True Africa, She Inspires Her, For Creative Girls and Bella Naija.
+I contribute career advice and guest posts to magazines like True Africa, She Inspires Her, For Creative Girls and Bella Naija.

 Below is a short short recap of my professional life and career so far: